zreese2023/temperature-stabilization-assignment/README.md

 ### Description

-In this assignment, you will implement a basic temperature-stabilization system using processes.The multiple processes in the system will communicate with one another using inter-process communication methods.
-Specifically, your solution to the temperature-stabilization problem will be implemented using **Internet stream (TCP) sockets** for process communication.
+In this assignment, you will implement a basic temperature-stabilization system using processes.
+The multiple processes in the system will communicate with one another using inter-process communication methods.
+Specifically, your solution will be implemented using **Internet stream (TCP) sockets** for process communication.

 The temperature-stabilization system in this assignment consists of 5 processes.
 Four **external** processes that send their individual temperatures to a **central** process.
 The central process will then reply by sending its own calculation of the temperature to the external processes.
 Once the temperature of the entire system has stabilized, the central process will print a message indicating that the system has stabilized and processes will terminate.
 Each process will receive (or have) its initial temperature upon creation and will recalculate a new temperature according to two formulas: